MohitMandalia/MohitMandalia/README.md

 ### Hello👋, World
 ### About Me
 I am Android Developer.
-I am passionate about Web Dev & I enjoy learning new things.
+I am passionate about learning new things.
-### My Experience
-2 years of Android Developer in Infosys.
 <!--
 **MohitMandalia/MohitMandalia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.